Dhrangadhra: History

-Dhrangadhra name originated from the word Dhunge dhara or dhingi dhara which means Stable Land.

-Dhrangadhra has a long history starting from Lower Paleolithic Period.
-The River named Falku is passing from Dhrangadhra town.
-The evidence come from the river bed of the Bhadar river which flows along with the Dhragadhra taluka.
+The name Dhrangadhra originated from the word "dhunge dhara" or "dhingi dhara" which means "stable land".
+Dhrangadhra has a long history, starting from the Lower Paleolithic period.
+The river named Falku passes from Dhrangadhra town.
+The evidence is from the river bed of the Bhadar river which flows along the Dhragadhra taluka.
 Moreover, there are many Harappan-period sites.
-Recent studies in the area suggests that the Dhragadhra and Halvad taluka was the frontier of the so-called sorat Harappans which bifurcates the Sidhi Harrapans of Kutch &andSindh.
-These are recent studies made by Arun Malik, a PhD scholar of The M.S.
-University of Baroda and now he is with Archaeological Survey of India.
+Recent studies in the area suggest that the Dhragadhra and Halvad taluka were the frontiers of the so-called sorat Harappans which bifurcates the Sidhi Harrapans of Kutch & Sindh.

 Modern history

 Dhrangadhra grew from Jhalawad Princely State, which was founded about AD 1090.
 This state was ruled by the Jhala Rajputs.
 In 1735, Dhrangadhra was founded as its capital.
-The state was then renamed Dhrangadhra-Halvad state from the initial name of Kuwa, Halwad.
+The state was then renamed Dhrangadhra-Halvad state from the earlier name of Kuwa, Halwad.

-In 1941 the princely state of Dhrangadhra had a population of 94,417 living in an area of 1,167 square miles.
+In 1941 the princely state of Dhrangadhra had a population of 94,417 in an area of 1,167 square miles.

 In 1925, India's first soda ash factory was founded in Dhrangadhra.
 It was taken over by Shreyans Prasad Jain, who established the Dhrangadhra Chemical Works (now known as DCW) in 1939.
-Now, DCW is the largest industry there, and is the main source of employment.
+DCW is currently the largest industry there, and is the main source of employment.

 In 1948, the state of Dhrangadhra was made part of the Jhalawad district in Saurashtra.
 In 1956 it became part of Gujarat.
 Dhrangadhra also contains the Gobar gas plant, which is located at Navalgadh village.

+Shree Swaminarayan Sanskardham Gurukul celebrates Rath Yatra festival with devotees of the Dhrangadhra city every year with spirits of Samp Sneha and Suhradbhav.

+Bhagwatdham Gurukul is a religious place to worship.